kdtrivedi/Palindrom-Checker/README.md

     Go hang a salami, I’m a lasagna hog.
     Poor Dan is in a droop
     Taco cat?
 Taco cat.
+-
      I create an express server with two pages: / and /result; one static asset, /public/site.css.
+     Also used #Handlebars for this

 http://localhost:3000/